 More: Young & Restless’ Nikki, from stripper to socialite [PHOTOS]

 No, in the beginning — before we began calling daily upon the Abbott and Newman clans — Genoa City was populated by the upper-middle-class Brookses and the struggling-to-get-by Fosters.
 Their two worlds would be brought together when the ridiculously handsome Bill “Snapper” Foster fell for impossibly naive Chris Brooks.

 The rest, as they say, is history.
-Forty-nine years of it, as a matter of fact.
+Fifty years of it, as a matter of fact.